All capitalized terms not defined in this Information Security Addendum (“ISA”) have the meaning given to them in other parts of the Agreement.

 Nexthink’s information security policies shall be (i) documented; (ii) reviewed and approved by management, including after material changes to the Services; and (iii) published, and communicated to personnel, contractors, and third parties with access to Customer Data, including appropriate ramifications for non- compliance.

-1.6 Risk management
+1.6 Risk Management

 Nexthink shall perform information security risk assessments as part of a risk governance program that is established with the objective to regularly test, assess, and evaluate the effectiveness of the Security Program.
 Such assessment shall be designed to recognize and assess the impact of risks and implement identified risk reduction or mitigation strategies to address new and evolving security technologies, changes to industry standard practices, and changing security threats.
 Nexthink shall have the risk program audited annually by an independent third- party in accordance with Section 2.1 (Certifications and Attestations) of this ISA.

-2. Independent certifications and audits
+2. Independent Certifications and Audits

-2.1 Independent certifications and attestations
+2.1 Independent Certifications and Attestations

-Nexthink shall establish and maintain sufficient controls to meet certification and attestation for the objectives stated in ISO 27001, ISO 27017, ISO 27018 (or equivalent standards) for the Security Program supporting the Services.
+Nexthink shall establish and maintain sufficient controls to meet certification and attestation for the objectives stated in ISO 27001, ISO 27017, ISO 27018 or SOC 2 (or equivalent standards) for the Security Program supporting the Services.
 At least once per calendar year, Nexthink shall obtain an assessment against such standards and audit methodologies by an independent third-party auditor and make the executive reports available to the Customer.

-2.2 Third-party audits
+2.2 Third-party Audits

 Nexthink shall allow for and contribute to audits that include inspections by granting Customer (through a third-party representative(s) credentialed in such reviews) access to all reasonable and industry recognized documentation evidencing Nexthink’s policies and procedures governing the security and privacy of Customer Data and its Security Program, excluding any third party proprietary information or documentation expressly excluded from disclosure by such party or by Applicable Law (“Audit”); provided that such representative(s) shall enter into written obligations of confidentiality and non-disclosure directly with Nexthink).
 The Audit disclosure will include documentation evidencing Nexthink’s Security Program, as well as Nexthink’s privacy policies and procedures regarding personal information processed within the Services, copies of certifications and attestation reports (including Audits) listed above.
 Without limiting the foregoing, the Audit shall demonstrate that the Company has and maintains a comprehensive Security Program, including by completing information security questionnaires and, if requested, providing: (a) all privacy, data processing, data protection, data security, encryption, and confidentiality related: (i) Company policies, procedures, and standards (including escalation procedures for non-compliance and training materials); (ii) available third party assessments, audits, and reviews, and other equivalent evaluations, and (iii) evidence that Scanning Assessments and Pen Tests were performed in accordance with Section 6.2; (b) to the extent permitted, individuals’ requests under Applicable Law with respect to their Personal Data processed in connection with the Services provided hereunder; (c) the public Internet Protocol ranges associated with Nexthink Information Systems used in connection with the Services provided hereunder; and (d) relevant information and documentation to verify compliance with this ISA.

-2.3 Regulatory audits
+2.3 Regulatory Audits

 If Customer’s governmental regulators require that Customer perform an on-site audit of Security Program, as supported by evidence provided by Customer, Customer may at Customer’s expense, through a thirdparty independent, credentialed auditor, selected by Customer, conduct an on-site audit of the Security Program, to the extent required by Applicable Law (“Regulatory Audit”).
 Customer must submit any requests for an onsite Regulatory Audit to the Director of Information Security and Compliance.
 Nexthink may, at its discretion, charge Customer an audit fee at Nexthink’s then-current rates.

-2.4 Terms of audits
+2.4 Terms of Audits

 Audits conducted pursuant to this ISA must: (i) be conducted during reasonable times and be of reasonable duration; (ii) not unreasonably interfere with Nexthink’s day-to-day operations; and (iii) be conducted under mutually agreed upon terms and in accordance with Nexthink’s security policies and procedures.
 Nexthink reserves the right to limit an Audit of configuration settings, sensors, monitors, network devices and equipment, files, or other items if Nexthink, in its reasonable discretion, determines that such an Audit may compromise the security of the Nexthink Security Program or the data of other Nexthink customers.
 Third party auditors must enter into a non-disclosure agreement containing confidentiality provisions substantially similar to those set forth in the Agreement to protect Nexthink’s confidential information.